How To Make Sourdough Starter

 Did you know?

 • Non-Chlorinated Water.
-Chlorine can kill the yeast as it tries to grow.
-Use filtered water for best results.
+Use filtered water since chlorine in tap water can kill the yeast as it tries to grow.
+Keep bottled water on hand.

 How To Make Sourdough Starter

-Start with a clean glass jar.
-I use a pint size mason jar when I am beginning a starter, but a weck jar or other glass jar will be fine too.
-You’ll just want it to be able to hold about 2 cups so that it can handle the rise of the starter.
+• Start with a clean glass jar, such as a pint size mason jar or weck jar.
+It should able to hold about 2 cups so that it can handle the rise of the starter.

 Day 3.